 A few tips before you head off to make these:

 *Baking Time: The baking time may sound long, but it is correct.
 You are baking out some of the moisture so that these will not be too moist.

 *Cauliflower: I used frozen cauliflower because it has been hard to get my hands on fresh on a regular basis (it is popular, as I mentioned at the start).
 You can certainly steam some fresh cauliflower.
 The frozen is pretty handy for whipping these together quickly.

-**Use Muffin Liners: Because of thier texture, these can be tricky to remove from the pan if you simply grease or spray the cups.
-Use muffin liners; you’ll tank me later :).
+*Use Muffin Liners: Because of their texture, these breads can be tricky to remove from the pan if you simply grease or spray the cups.
+Use muffin liners; you’ll thank me later :).